ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-microsoft-azure-marketplace.markdown

 3.  **Name**
     Provide a name for the subscription.

-4.  **Recurring billing**
+4.  **Recurring billing**  *
     When recurring billing is on, your subscription will renew at the end of the billing term.

 {DANGER: }
 If **recurring billing** option is **off**, your subscription **won't be renewed at the end of the billing term**.
-This means your subscription, account and related Cloud products **will be permanently lost** at the end of the billing term.
+This means your subscription, account along with its Cloud products and data they held, **will be permanently lost** at the end of the billing term.
 **We highly recommend not changing this option**.
 {DANGER/}